yeoman/generator-webapp/readme.md

 To manually add dependencies, `bower install depName --save` to get the files, then add a `script` or `style` tag to your `index.html` or an other appropriate place.

+The components are installed in the root of the project at `/bower_components`.
+To reference them from the `grunt serve` web app `index.html` file, use `src="bower_components"` or `src="/bower_components"`.
+Treat the references as if they were a sibling to `index.html`.

+*Testing Note*: a project checked into source control and later checked out, needs to have `bower install` run from the `test` folder as well as from project root.

 #### Grunt Serve Note